mdwelsh/mdwelsh.github.io/index.md

 *Check out my all-new web page for the Apple II by clicking below!*
 [![MDWOS Banner](/mdwos-banner.png)](/mdwos)

+Hi there!
+I'm Matt, and I'm a software engineer, computer scientist, and team builder who loves working on the bleeding edge of technology and developing products to improve the lives of users all over the world.
+I enjoy both leading teams and writing code.

+I’ve been the head of engineering for a fast-growing startup, led teams at Google and Apple, and been a Professor of Computer Science at Harvard.
+My technical background is in machine learning systems, distributed systems, networks, mobile computing, and embedded systems.

-I am the SVP of Engineering at [OctoML](https://octoml.ai), a Seattle-based startup developing technology to optimize and secure machine learning models for deployment.
+I'm currently the SVP of Engineering at [OctoML](https://octoml.ai), a Seattle-based startup developing technology to optimize and secure machine learning models for deployment.
 OctoML is developing [Apache TVM](https://tvm.apache.org/), an optimizing compiler for ML models, as well as cloud-based services to measure, tune, and package ML models for a wide range of hardware backends.

-My research interests span a broad range of topics in the space of machine learning systems, mobile computing, operating systems, networks, distributed systems, and programming languages.

 Prior to OctoML, I was an engineering lead and computer scientist at [Apple](https://www.apple.com), working on the Machine Intelligence team in Seattle.
 My team specialized in optimized on-device AI.